 There are very simple make-up tips for beginners that make your make-up look well-made and nice - without it being particularly difficult technically.
 One sentence I repeat I do not know how many times to my clients is “makeup must not be so difficult ”:)

-It does not have to be that difficult to make up yourself.
-You can make it very difficult for yourself, but it can also be easy!
+It does not have to be at all complicated to put on make-up yourself, at least not after you have seen this make-up step by step for beginners;) You can make it very difficult for yourself, but it can also be easy!

 Make-up & Make-up tips for beginners

 The post is divided into these 12 simple makeup tips for beginners:

 - Mineral Foundation

 - The same eye shadow around the whole eye